About USC Gould

 699 Exposition Blvd.
 Los Angeles, CA 90089-0074 USA Room: 312

-Professor Lonergan, who worked with the United States Attorney’s Office (USAO) for 16 years, joined USC Law in 2007 as an associate director of Legal Writing and Advocacy.
+Rebecca Lonergan, who worked with the United States Attorney’s Office (USAO) for 16 years, joined USC Gould School of Law in 2007 as an associate director of Legal Writing and Advocacy.
 During the academic year 2011-12, she served as interim co-director of Legal Writing and Advocacy.
 In 2012 she was appointed associate professor of legal writing and advocacy and in 2015 she was appointed associate professor of lawyering skills.

 Lonergan teaches Legal Writing and National Security Law, and is a faculty advisor to the Hale Moot Court Honors Program and the National Moot Court Team.